 Burnback time is a delay between the time when the wire starts to brake until the time when the power source switches off the welding voltage.
-Too short burnback time results in a long wire stickout after completion of welding, with a risk of the wire being caught in the solidifying weld pool.
+Too short a burnback time results in a long wire stickout after finishing the welding, with a risk of the wire catching in the solidifying weld pool.
 Too long a burnback time results in a shorter stickout, with increased risk of the arc striking back to the contact tip.

-Burnback time is set in the weld data setting menu \rightarrow stop data.
+Burnback time is set in the Weld Data Setting menu \rightarrow Stop data.